(20 ILCS 2905/1)

 equipment to, trade equipment with, or buy equipment from each other.

-(b) Under this program, the Office shall maintain a website that allows fire departments, fire protection
+(b) Under this program, the Office, in consultation with the Department of Innovation and Technology, shall maintain a website that allows fire departments, fire protection

 districts, and township fire departments to post information and photographs about needed equipment and equipment that is available for trade, donation, or sale.
 This website must be separate from, and not a part of, the Office's main website; however, the Office must post a hyperlink on its main website that points to the website established under this subsection (b).